 The install.log file contains a log of all the output that was displayed to the screen from the time the file systems were created during the Full Installation until the system rebooted for the first time.
-Some of the information contained in this file is the file system creation, the operating system software load, and the configuration of any files needed in order to reboot the system for the first time.
+This file contains information about file system creation, the operating system subsets that were loaded, and the configuration of any files that are needed to reboot the system for the first time.
 If the Full Installation was performed using RIS, this file also contains a log of the load and configuration of the Worldwide Language Support subsets, if applicable.
-This file is only used by the Full Installation.
+This file is used only by the Full Installation.